 Both groups oppose military participation.
 Notice what the Watch Tower website correctly states:

 Early Christians understood their obligation to be “no part of this world.”
 Hence, whenever civil uprisings or military conflicts occurred, Christians remained neutral.
 They pursued peace with everyone.—John 14:26; 18:36; Matthew 6:9, 10; Acts 2:1-4; Romans 12:17-21 (United by LOVE OF GOD.
 Official Website of the Jehovah's Witnesses. http://www.watchtower.org/library/w/2005/1/1/article_02.htm 07/08/07).

 More details, including the position of those who professed Christ in early centuries, is included in the article Military Service and the Churches of God: Do Real Christians Participate in Carnal Warfare?

-Both the Jehovah's Witnesses and the COG have church services that last approximately two hours (though the Jehovah's Witnesses almost always do it on Sunday, while the COG does it on Saturday--both groups have other meetings/services as well).
+Both the Jehovah's Witnesses and the CCOG have church services that last approximately two hours (though the Jehovah's Witnesses almost always do it on Sunday, while the CCOG does it on Saturday--both groups have other meetings/services as well).

 Both groups believe that God is only calling a relatively few now, but that ultimately, all will be called and most will be saved.
 Even though this is a biblical concept (for documentation, please see Universal Salvation?
-There Are Hundreds of Verses in the Bible Supporting the Doctrine of True Apocatastasis), it has been condemned by Protestant leaders (please also see Hope of Salvation: How the Genuine COG differ from most Protestants).
+There Are Hundreds of Verses in the Bible Supporting the Doctrine of True Apocatastasis), it has been condemned by Protestant leaders (please also see Hope of Salvation: How the Continuing Church of God differ from most Protestants).

-While those in the COGs rarely own church buildings, Jehovah's Witnesses normally do.
+While those in CCOG rarely own church buildings, Jehovah's Witnesses normally do.